-Some pulling club's sanctioning rules state that "no professional pulling tires shall be used in a stock class," Ever wondered what a "professional" and "non-professional" pulling tire is?
-Well, professional pulling tires come from the factory with molded cut lugs.
+Certain pulling club's sanctioning rules state that "no professional pulling tires shall be used in a stock class," Ever wondered what the difference between a "professional" and "non-professional" pulling tire is?
+Well, professional pulling tires come from the factory with molded/sharpened lugs.
 They're used mainly on the higher horsepower tractors for better traction.
-Non-professional pulling tires have squared lugs.
-They're used (when rules require them) mainly on stock pulling tractors, probably for economical reasons.
+And non-professional pulling tires have squared/unsharpened lugs.
+They're used mainly on stock competition pulling tractors (when rules require them), probably for economical reasons.

-And when it comes to "hardening the tread," new tires come with soft rubber on the outer edge of the tread.
-As the thread wears, the rubber gets harder further down in the tread.
+And when it comes to "hardening the tread," most new tires come with soft rubber on the outer edge of the tread.
+As the thread wears, the rubber gets harder further down into the tread.
 All tires are like this, even automotive tires.
-For a pulling tire to grip the dirt better and to prevent the lugs from "laying back" when under pressure, the process of hardening the tread is to draw the oil from the rubber so the outer part of the tread will be harder.
-And the older a pulling tire gets, the better edge it will hold because the rubber dries out and gets hard.
+For a pulling tire to grip the dirt better and to prevent the lugs from "bending or laying back" when under pressure, the process of hardening the tread is to draw the oil from the rubber so the outer part of the tread will be harder.
+And the older a pulling tire gets, the better edge it will hold because the oil dries out and the rubber gets hard.

-Adjust or Set the Air Pressure for Best Traction!
+Adjust or Set the Air Pressure According to Track Conditions for Best Traction!